s-vedra/CinemaWebApp-MVC/README.md

 ## Summary

 A demo cinema web app where customers can see the latest Movie Programs and make a reservation.
+Users will not be part of the prototype at this moment.

 ## Features